HomeMy WebLinkAboutcoa.lu.ca.Offstreet Parking.45A-88Amendment to Section 7-404

 ULI Catalog Number D 34

-"1983 by ULI-the Urban Land Institute
+01983 by ULI—the Urban Land Institute

-and NPA-National.
-Parking Association
+and NPA—National Parking Association

-Second Priuting 1984
+Second Printing 1984

 All rights reserved.
 Reproduction or use of the whole or any

-part of the contents. without. written permission of the
+part of the contents without written permission of the

 copyright holder is prohibited.

-International Standard Book Number 0-87420-623.5
+International Standard Book Number 0-87420-623-5

 Printed in the United States of America

-ULl-the Urban Land Iustitute
+ULI—the Urban Land Institute

-1090 Vermont Avenue, N.\'v.
+1090 Vermont Avenue, N.W.

 ii